MohamedAboElnasr/electronics-Lab-kit/README.md

 # Electronics-Lab-kit

-<p style='width: 200px; height: 200px;'>Hello There!</p>
+Hello There!

-This is our project that we have made for our subject in college it's made by Enigma Team, and we are going to explain it Step By step.
+This is our project that we have made for our subject in college it's made by Enigma Team, and we are going to demonstrate every part of it.

 First of all the project is about a kit that is used in many labs for electronics and circuits testing it has the following capabilities :

 - <a href="#power-supply">Power Supply</a>
 - <a href =#component-tester> Component Tester&PWM</a>
 - <a href="#function-generator"> Function Generator</a>
--  Logic Probe
+- <a href="#logic-probe">Logic Probe</a>
 - Switches
 - Volt and Current Measuring
 <br>